-Notes Scenario G Base Condition adjustments lowered NW due to CNMB Above pumpages are annual average values.
-The simulated withdrawal for each month will vary based on historic ratios of individual months to the long-term average month withdrawal Each scenario listed above (G through X) consisted of two runs; MDWASD-alone and cumulative (AIDWASD plus adjacent) her brinkfet dispris.
-An additional scenario was run that simulated no public water supply (PVS) whithdrawal (puck as base case for crawdown evaluation).
-MDWASD pumpage rates were as listed in the above table for each scenario (G through M).
-Crawdowns were computed as the difference in simulated beads between the no-PVS pumpage scenario and the cumulative for each scenario.
+- Notes Scenario G Base Condition adjustments lowered NW due to CNMB Above pumpages are annual everage values.
+The simulated withdrawal for each month will vary based on historic ratios of individual months to the long-term average month withdrawal Each scenario listed above (G through K) consisted of two runs; MDWASD-alone and cumulative (AIDWASD plus adjacent) for effect effects An additional scenario was run that simulated no public water supply (PUNS) withdrawal (puck as base case for crawdown evaluation).
+MDWASD pumpage rates were as it is defined to be above table for each scenario (G through M).
+Crawdowns were computed as the difference in simulated beads between the no-PVNS pumpage scenario and the cumulative for each scenario.
 Output consists of maps of head and drawdown, hydrographs, water budgets and vector plots.